leanprover/fp-lean/functional-programming-lean/src/monad-transformers/do.md

 {{#example_out Examples/MonadTransformers/Do.lean funArgNotBlock}}
 ```

-If the `do` keyword is completely redundant, then it does not introduces a new block.
+If the `do` keyword is completely redundant, then it does not introduce a new block.
 This program is accepted, and is equivalent to the first one in this section:
 ```lean
 {{#example_decl Examples/MonadTransformers/Do.lean collapsedBlock}}